autocontracts/lightstreams/white-paper.md

 ## Features

-### The Lightstreams Photon Token
+### The Photon Token

 The Lightstreams network will consist of an independent blockchain that is Ethereum based and compliant.
-Rather than Ether (ETH) as the native network cryptocurrency, the Lightstreams network will process payments via a cryptocurrency that will have a unit value called a Photon (PHT).
+Rather than Ether (ETH) as the native network cryptocurrency, the Lightstreams network will facilitate payments via a cryptocurrency that will have a unit value called a Photon (PHT).

 The utility of the PHT token is for: